KontorProtocol/Documentation/src/pages/introduction.md

   - Callable via the API exposed by Kontor nodes.
 - **`fall` (Fallback) Context**:
   - Used exclusively for the `fallback` hook.
+  - Can be converted into other context types

 Both `proc` and `view` functions can be called within a single contract or across contracts via foreign calls, with static type safety in the SDK and runtime checks ensuring compliance with read-only or read-write rules.
 Unlike some blockchain languages, Sigil does not implicitly expose storage contents.
 Developers must explicitly create `view` functions to expose data, enabling fine-grained control for future migrations or upgrades.
 These functions can include arbitrary code, such as userspace authentication or authorization.